 Canon 80D versus Canon 40D

 The Canon EOS 80D and the Canon EOS 40D are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 80D has a resolution of 24 megapixel, whereas the 40D provides 10.1 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Canon 40D.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is somewhat larger (8 percent) than the Canon 80D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is notably larger (8 percent) than the Canon 80D.
 Moreover, the 40D is markedly heavier (13 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the 40D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.